era180000/selinuxhelper/README.md

 # selinuxhelper README

-This is the README for your extension "selinuxhelper".
+his is the README for your extension "selinuxhelper".
 After writing up a brief description, we recommend including the following sections.

 ## Features